Compare quotes from our trusted insurance partners:

 Some types of business insurance may be mandatory for hospitality businesses.
 If you’re renting your business premises, you might be required to have Public Liability and Glass insurance for your commercial lease.

 Every hospitality business is different.
-Your insurance needs may vary from the café, coffee shop, motel, or hostel down the road.
+Your insurance considerations may vary from the café, coffee shop, motel, or hostel down the road.
 When deciding how much Public Liability insurance you may need, you may want to consider:

 • Minimum levels of cover required by your commercial lease